methemate/digitalgarden/src/site/notes/Women in Ministry.md

 ---

 ## **Corinth**
-This was about disorder, not gender.
+This was about **==disorder==**.

-In Corinth, people were worshipping Aphrodite.
-Aphrodite’s cult was tied to sexual freedom and indulgence.
-The environment encouraged women to use sexuality as power, leading to abuse of roles. “your body is a temple of the Holy Spirit” reaffirm that sexuality as under Christ’s authority, not a goddess’s.
+In Corinth, people were worshipping **Aphrodite**.
+Aphrodite’s cult was tied to *sexual freedom* and *indulgence*.
+The environment encouraged women to use sexuality as power, **leading to abuse of roles**. “your body is a temple of the Holy Spirit” reaffirm that sexuality as under Christ’s authority, not a goddess’s.
 (To worship the goddess, you would go to her temple and have sex with the priests).
 So you can see how Aphrodite had so much influence.

 > **1 Corinthians 6:19–20**
 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">